 Many property owners on the flood plain have taken steps to reduce the risk of flood damage including raising their home and/or building perimeter walls around their foundation.

 Burnt River properties are among the least expensive waterfront properties in the western Kawarthas.
-In contrast to many other areas, waterfront prices fell in 2019 along the Burnt River, attributable primarily to the severe flooding that occurred in the spring.
-You can expect to pay in the neighbourhood of $175,000 to $350,000 for a three-season cottage, while an updated year-round cottage or home will generally cost between $350,000 to $550,000.
+You can expect to pay in the neighbourhood of $350,000 to $750,000 for a three-season cottage, while an updated year-round cottage or home will generally cost between $850,000 to $1,500,000.
 Refer to our market value update section for more detailed information on prices and market activity.

 Watersports – Pontoon boats are a common sight along the Burnt River.
 Speed limits are in force along the river, so watersports requiring speed are not permitted.

 Fishing – Bass and pike are the most common fish caught in the Burnt River.

 Swimming – The Burnt River is deep and weed-free along much of its length, and combined with its gentle current make for great teen-age and adult swimming.
 The banks of the River are often steep, which makes wading and swimming for children more problematic.

 Hiking – The 85 km long Victoria Rail Trail is easily accessible along most sections of the Burnt River, and makes for great hiking and cycling.

 Winter activities – Snowmobilers can also use the Victoria Rail Trail in winter to access the large network of trails further north near the village of Burnt River.